 Let's continue on with the episode of Solomon.
+He started out well:

+- he had every blessing

+- everything was given to him

+- he built the temple

+- he completed it

-And you know, he started out well; he had every blessing; everything was given to him; he built the temple; he completed it; God appeared to him two times; He was pleased with what Solomon did and what he prayed.
-And, as you find the prayer recorded there in the book of 2-Chron. and also the book of 1-Kings.
+- God appeared to him two times

+God was pleased with what Solomon did and what he prayed.
+As you find the prayer recorded there in the book of 2-Chronicles and also the book of 1-Kings.

-- But, did that solve the problems?
+- did that solve the problems?

 - Did that change the people?

 - Did that change human nature?
 No!

-And as a matter of fact, Solomon became the greatest Laodiceans in the history of the world.
+As a matter of fact, Solomon became the greatest Laodicean in the history of the world.
 After all the blessings: God made him the wisest, the richest, the best, the most of everything.
 But what did he do?
-He got corrupt.
+He got corrupt!
 He had 300 wives, 700 concubines.
-Now, you imagine a household like that?
-He built incense altars for all the wives and temples to the pagan gods and built what was later called 'The Hill of Abominations' -where all those incense altars and temples were built.
-After all, since

-Solomon built the temple of God, boy, don't you think he could make a nice temple for this little pagan god over here?
-And make it really good!
-And if it were made really, really good by the one who built the real temple of God, well then that surely would be acceptable.
+Can you imagine a household like that?
+He built incense altars for all the wives and temples to the pagan gods and built what was later called 'The Hill of Abominations,' where all those incense altars and temples were built.
+After all, since Solomon built the temple of God, boy, don't you think he could make a nice temple for this little pagan god over here?
+Make it really good!
+If it were made really, really good by the one who built the real temple of God, well then that surely would be acceptable.